 I just buy more things and add to the pile.

-This is hard for me to admit.
+This is hard for me to admit (the clothing hoarder part).
 Because I am a big advocate of gettin’ rid of stuff you’re not using.
 I talk about it alot.

 Too much tupperware?
 Not me.